 - a.
-Postings should be evenly distributed during the discussion period but must be submitted before Tuesdays at 9 am to be included for marking purposes. - b.
-Your initial posts engaging with the readings should be between 100 and 250 words. - c.
+Postings should be evenly distributed during the discussion period but must be submitted before Fridays at 5 pm to be included for marking purposes. - b.
+Your initial posts engaging with the readings, and the responses to other students, should be between 100 and 250 words. - c.
 When responding to the posts of classmates avoid postings that simply state, 'I agree' or 'good idea'. - d.
 Postings should reflect significant engagement with the readings.
 Address the questions as much as possible and avoid letting the discussion stray. - e.
 Build on other responses in the discussion thread. - f.
 Use proper etiquette (proper language, typing, etc.). - g.
 Bring prior related knowledge into the discussion (E.g. other readings, work experience, etc.). - h.
 Students are expected to reflect, remember, understand, apply, analyze, and offer careful evaluation. - i.
 The instructors reserve the right to remove a post that is deemed inappropriate.